sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-schedule/backend.md

 | etcd-unsafe-no-fsync |      |
 -----------------------|------
 description            | The `etcd-unsafe-no-fsync` configuration option allows you to run sensu-backend with an embedded etcd node for testing and development with less load on the file system.
 If `true`, disable fsync.
-Otherwise, `false`.{{% notice note %}}
-**NOTE**: The `etcd-unsafe-no-fsync` configuration option is available in Sensu Go 6.7.2, but it is not available in 6.7.0 or 6.7.1.
-Upgrade to Sensu Go 6.7.2 to use `etcd-unsafe-no-fsync`.
-{{% /notice %}}
-type                   | Boolean
-default                | `false`
-environment variable   | `SENSU_BACKEND_ETCD_UNSAFE_NO_FSYNC`
+Otherwise, `false`. type                   | Boolean default                | `false` environment variable   | `SENSU_BACKEND_ETCD_UNSAFE_NO_FSYNC`